ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The ``src/`` Directory
 ----------------------

-All the Python source code must be located in this directory.
+All the Python source code must be located in the ``src/`` directory.
 This is where the build system will look when generating the wheel and source distributions.

 .. warning::

-   Folders inside the ``src/`` cannot contain spaces or hyphens.
-Replace these symbols by using the underscore '_'.
+   Folders inside the ``src/`` directory cannot contain spaces or hyphens.
+Replace these characters with an underscore '_'.

 The structure of the ``src/`` directory determines the namespace of the PyAnsys library.
-Namespace allow you to easily split sub-packages from a package into single, independent distributions.
+A namespace allow you to easily split sub-packages from a package into single, independent distributions.

 There are different approaches available for creating a namespace package.
-For the ansys namespace, we use the `PEP 420`_ `native namespace packages`_ approach.
+For the Ansys namespace, we use the `PEP 420`_ `native namespace packages`_ approach.

-Therefore, the source directory of any PyAnsys library must look like the one exposed by figure :numref:`src structure diag`:
+Therefore, the source directory of any PyAnsys library must look like the one shown in diagram :numref:`src structure diag`:

 .. include:: diag/src_structure_diag.rst